 - 4.24.
 A structured modification process should be in place to govern both hardware and software changes, including hardware upgrades, before the implementation of the change.
 Strict configuration control should be maintained throughout modification processes for software, in particular to resolve any conflicts resulting from modifications being carried out simultaneously.
 Only those items that have successfully completed the pre-installation tests should be installed in the plant.
 Recommendations on the design and control of software for nuclear power plants are provided in SSG-39 [12]. - 4.25.
 For modifications to be carried out on computer systems, in particular software, a comprehensive validation and verification process should be implemented to ensure the suitability of the changes. - 4.26.
-Software faults are often systematic rather than random, and therefore the possible common mode failure of computer based safety systems that employ redundant systems using identical versions of the software is required to be considered: see para.
+"Common mode failure deriving from software shall be taken into consideration" for computer based safety systems: see para.
 6.37(e) of SSR-2/1 (Rev. 1) [2].
+Thus due consideration should be given to recommendations provided in SSG-39 [12].